-Delete a FeatureSet object from the DB. :param name: Name of the object to delete :param project: Name of the object's project :param tag: Specific object's version tag :param uid: Specific object's uid :param force: Delete feature set without purging its targets
+Delete a FeatureSet object from the DB. :param name: Name of the object to delete :param project: Name of the object's project :param tag: Specific object's version tag :param uid: Specific object's uid :param force: Delete feature set without purging its targets mlrun.feature_store.delete_feature_vector(name, project=", tag=None, uid=None)

 If tag or uid are specified, then just the version referenced by them will be deleted.
-Using both is allowed.
+Using both is not allowed.
 If none are specified, then all instances of the object whose name is name will be deleted.